 - ADHD medications such as Adderall or Ritalin

 The most commonly abused drugs from this list are painkillers, accounting for 60% of illegal prescription use, the NCDAS reports.

-The most commonly abused illicit drugs among high school seniors, also reported by the NIDA, is marijuana by a large margin.
+The most commonly abused illicit drug among high school seniors, also reported by the NIDA, is marijuana by a large margin.
 That’s followed by a mix of medications (cough syrup, Vicodin, Adderall) and illicit drugs (salvia, hallucinogens, Ecstasy).

 Young men are more likely to abuse steroids than other demographics, using them to bulk up faster than they could through regular means, enhancing their muscularity and appearance.
-But steroids come with some nasty side effects, among them the potential for organ damage (kidney, liver, and heart) and psychological effects (anger, depression, and aggression).
+But steroids have some nasty side effects, among them the potential for organ damage (kidney, liver, and heart) and psychological effects (anger, depression, and aggression).
 Withdrawing from steroids has its own risks: Along with muscle loss and hormone imbalances, its higher risk for depression also increases the risk of suicide, NIDA reports.

-Heroin is a growing problem also worth noting: Between 2006 and 2012, the number of first-time heroin users nearly doubled, according to Healthline.com. “[Heroin] abuse rates are going up.
+Heroin is a growing problem worth noting: Between 2006 and 2012, the number of first-time heroin users nearly doubled, according to Healthline.com. “[Heroin] abuse rates are going up.
 Death rates are going up,” says NIDA’s Deputy Director, Dr. Wilson Compton.
 Many experts agree that the rise in heroin abuse is tied to the sharp increase in opioid prescriptions.